lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 ![Pasted image 20240422150539](https://github.com/lm3nitro/Projects/assets/55665256/d4e3ed86-bbbf-4a77-b289-70b02917b9f4)

-The resilution for this is to have a proper SSL certificate.
+The resolution for this is to have a proper SSL certificate.
 For the reasons I am using the ESXi server, this is not something that warrants immediate attention, but something that will be addressed later.

 ### Summary:

 In part 3 I was able to download, install and apply the needed patch in order to remediate the vulnerabilities previously discovered in Part 2.
-I then was able to validate that the server was no longer vulenrable to those CVEs and that it was indeed patched.
+I then was able to validate that the server was no longer vulnerableto those CVEs and that it was indeed patched.
 Unpatched vulnerabilities can be exploited, which can lead to system compromises and other security incidents.
-Aside from the the CVEs, patching can often fix critical bugs that can affect the stability and integrity of the system.
-Its important to continually monitor and scan for vulnerabilities in order to maintain the overal health of the environment.
+Aside from the CVEs, patching can often fix critical bugs that can affect the stability and integrity of the system.
+It's important to continually monitor and scan for vulnerabilities in order to maintain the overall health of the environment.

 Simply applying the patch is not enough.
-There also needs to verification to ensure thatt the patch was installed correctly and that it effectively addresses the vulnerabilities.
-Regualar vulnerability scanning and patch management promotes a proactive security posture.
+There also needs to verification to ensure that the patch was installed correctly and that it effectively addresses the vulnerabilities.
+Regular vulnerability scanning and patch management promotes a proactive security posture.